HyperAgents/hyperagents2025/README.md

-# hyperagents2025
+# HyperAgents 2025

-Website of the Second International Workshop on Hypermedia Multi-Agent Systems (HyperAgents 2025)
+Website of the Second International Workshop on Hypermedia Multi-Agent Systems (HyperAgents 2025).